1960 Copa Libertadores finals

-The 1960 Copa de Campeones Finals was a football series between Peñarol and Olimpia on June 12 and June 19 of this very year.
-It was the final of the first staging of the Copa de Campeones de América (known in the modern era as the Copa Libertadores), which would go on to become the premier club competition in South American football and one of the most prestigious competition in the world.
-Seven teams entered the competition in its first season and, due to the odd number of teams, Olimpia reached the finals having won only one match and playing merely two.
+The 1960 Copa de Campeones finals was a football series between Peñarol and Olimpia on June 12 and 19.
+It was the final of the first staging of the Copa de Campeones de América (known in the modern era as the Copa Libertadores), which would go on to become the premier club competition in South American football and one of the most prestigious competitions in the world.
+Seven teams entered the competition in its first season, and due to the odd number of teams, Olimpia reached the finals, having won only one match and playing merely two.
 Peñarol had dispatched Jorge Wilstermann and needed a playoff to overcome San Lorenzo to reach the finals with the weight of having played five matches.

-Alberto Spencer became the first player to score a goal in a final of this tournament.
-He also became the first person to score two goals on a final series.
+Alberto Spencer became the first player to score a goal in the final of this tournament.
+He also became the first person to score two goals in a final series.
 Juan Vicente Lezcano became the first player to be sent off in the finals when he was given his marching order on the first leg.
-The final was effectively decided by a late equalizer on the second leg, scored six minutes from full-time by Alberto Spencer, in a volatile and highly charged game in Asunción.
-The Manyas became the first ever winners of South America's premier club tournament.
+The final was effectively decided by a late equalizer in the second leg, scored six minutes from full-time by Alberto Spencer, in a volatile and highly charged game in Asunción.
+The Manyas became the first-ever winners of South America's premier club tournament.